 We highly recommend you to hire an IFMGA / UIAGM / IVBV mountain guide, or a UIMLA mountain leader when you go to the mountains.

 The IFMGA is an international association of mountain guides from all around the world.
 It represents all the national mountain guides associations which are qualified and apply the IFMGA guidelines.
-Find more information, and the national associations that are members of the IFMGA here.

 The UIMLA is the international association of mountain leaders.
 This qualification lets the holder lead groups in different mountains all over the world, where the skills of alpinism are not required.
 IMLs can not provide tours on glaciers and permanent snow, and where the planned use of a rope is necessary.
 However IMLs can work with groups on high altitude treks as well as lead groups on snow shoes.
-Find more information here.